ethanwhite/nescent-sabbatical-proposal/proposal.md

 Parr, C.S., R. Guralnick, N. Cellinese, and R.D.M.
 Page.
 2012.
 Evolutionary informatics: unifying knowledge about the diversity of life.
 Trends in Ecology & Evolution 27:94 - 103.

-Reichman, O. J., Jones, M. B. & Schildhauer, M. P. 2011.
+Reichman, O.J., M.B.
+Jones, and M.P.
+Schildhauer.
+2011.
 “Challenges and Opportunities of Open Data 	in Ecology.”
 Science 331, 703–705.

 Thibault, K.M., E.P.
 White, A.H.
 Hurlbert, and S.K.M.
 Ernest.
 2011.
 Multimodality in the individual size distribution of bird communities.
 Global Ecology and Biogeography 20:145-153.